Write Your Novel or Screenplay Step By Step

 A story, on the other hand, is a more complex form of structure.
 Essentially, a number of different throughlines are layered, one upon another, much as a craftsperson might weave a tapestry.
 Each individual thread is a tale that is spun, making it complete, unbroken, and possessing its own sequence.
 But collectively, the linear pattern of colors in all the throughlines form a single, overall pattern in the tapestry, much as the scanning lines on a television come together to create the image of a single frame.

 You won’t find the word, "throughline" in the dictionary.
 In fact, as I type this in my word processor, it lists the word as misspelled.
-Chris Huntley and I coined the word when we developed the concept as part of our work creating the Dramatica theory (and software).
+Chris Huntley and I applied the word when we developed the concept as part of our work creating the Dramatica theory (and software).
 Since then, we have found it quite the useful moniker to describe an essential component of story structure.

 Throughlines then, are any elements of a story that have their own beginnings, middles, and ends.
 For example, every character’s growth has its own throughline.
 Typically, this is referred to as a character arc, especially when in reference to the main character.
 But an "arc" has nothing to do with the growth of a character.
 Rather, each character’s emotional journey is a personal tale that describe his or her feelings at the beginning of the story, at every key juncture, and at the final reckoning.